-Ms. Wallace is the founder and president of Wallace Global Impact, is a strategic, mission-driven, and pioneering executive leader with expertise in social impact, foreign policy, global development and women’s empowerment.
-She combines her expertise and experience to drive innovative and effective solutions working with corporations, individuals, non-profits, and foundations.
+Charity Wallace, founder and president of Wallace Global Impact, is a strategic, mission-driven, and pioneering executive leader with expertise in social impact, foreign policy, global development and women’s empowerment.
+She combines her expertise and experience to drive innovative, effective solutions working with corporations, individuals, non-profits, and foundations.
 She advises clients on developing effective strategies and connects them with key partners from the public and private sectors to increase impact.
-She builds cross-sector partnerships that address complex global issues, including gender equality, diversity, equity and inclusion, geopolitical trends, human trafficking, global health, national security, and global aid and development.
-She works with organizations on strategic positioning, messaging, and partnerships that will increase their visibility, impact, and effectiveness.
+She builds cross-sector partnerships that address complex global issues, including gender equality, diversity, equity and inclusion, geopolitical trends, human trafficking, global health, national security, global aid and development.

-Prior to resuming her current position, Charity Wallace served as Acting Senior Vice President for the Office of Strategic Initiatives and Managing Director of Global Women’s Issues at U.S. International Development Finance Corporation (DFC).
+Ms. Wallace most recently served as the Senior Vice President for the Office of Strategic Initiatives and Managing Director of Global Women’s Issues at U.S. International Development Finance Corporation (DFC).
 In the role, she oversaw the team that is advancing foreign policy priorities and is working to cultivate private sector investment in projects across strategic regions and sectors including healthcare, technology, and energy.
 Charity also used her decade-plus of experience and her personal passion of empowering women globally.
-At DFC, she was also responsible for DFC’s 2X Women’s Initiative which is committed to empowering women by investing in projects that are owned by women, managed by women, or provide a service that benefits women.
+At DFC, she was also responsible for DFC’s 2X Women’s Initiative which is committed to empowering women by investing in projects that are women-owned, women-led, or provide a product or service that benefits women.
 2X also seeks to apply a gender lens to all the projects DFC considers to help ensure women will benefit.
 During her tenure at DFC, the 2X Women’s Initiative catalyzed more than $4.1 billion to support women’s economic empowerment worldwide, which was more than the previous three years combined.

 Previously, Ms. Wallace served as a Senior Advisor to the George W. Bush Institute and was the founding Vice President of the Global Women’s Initiatives and Senior Advisor to Mrs. Laura Bush.
-Ms. Wallace developed and launched the initiatives within the Women’s Initiative, setting the vision and managing the policy engagement for the women’s initiatives.
-The initiatives aimed to improve access to education, health care, and economic opportunity for women and children in Africa, the Middle East and Afghanistan.
-Ms. Wallace served in Bush Administration for all eight years, most notably as Director of Advance for the First Lady and Deputy Chief of Protocol of the United States.
+In this role, Wallace developed and led the initiatives that aim to improve access to education, health care, and economic opportunity for women and children in Africa, the Middle East and Afghanistan.